On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Related works

-\underline{\bf Model identification.} \cite{robust_pcr, pcr_jasa} purely focuses on prediction and thus, do not provide any results for model identification.
-This work not only proves that PCR identifies the unique minimum $\ell_2$-norm model with non-asymptotic rates of convergence, but also provides a minimax lower bound that establishes the near optimality of PCR.
+\cite{robust_pcr, pcr_jasa} purely focuses on prediction and thus, do not provide any results for model identification.
+This work proves that PCR identifies the unique minimum $\ell_2$-norm model with non-asymptotic rates of convergence.